terrycain/do-kube-challenge-logmonitoring/README.md

 * Loki - For log storage
 * Grafana - For viewing and querying of logs stored in Loki
-* Vector - As a log agent forwarding Pod logs to Loki
+* Vector - As a log agent forwarding pod logs to Loki

 ### Prerequisites